jvalsesia/olago/README.md

 ```

-## 4- create Dockerfile with multi-stage builds
+## 4- Create Dockerfile with multi-stage builds
 In order to get small image we have created a multi-stage build, first using golang:1.19-alpine image to build the application and generate the executable **ola** and second using scratch image to run the application **ola**:

 ```dockerfile